Data-Science-Group-Attoworld/H4H-individuality-identifiability/README.md

 # H4H-individuality-identifiability

 ## Repository Overview
-This repository contains all the code and plots generated using synthetic data for the manuscript:
+This repository contains all the code and plots generated using synthetic data to mimic the results of the manuscript:

 **"Individuality and information content of infrared molecular profiles: insights from a large longitudinal health-profiling study"**